 In 2007, the Arbovirus Laboratory and BCDC initiated tick surveillance for Powassan virus (deer tick virus) to complement their Lyme disease and other tick-borne infection activities.
 Ticks are collected by personnel from BCDC from across NYS and submitted to the Arbovirus Laboratory for testing by cell culture and molecular methodologies to provide this comprehensive service.

 Mammals suspected of arbovirus infection are submitted through the county health department for testing.
-All mammals need to be submitted to the NYS Rabies Laboratory first, before being sent to the Arbovirus Laboratory.
+All mammals must first be submitted to the NYS Rabies Laboratory before being sent to the Arbovirus Laboratory.
 Please see the submission guidelines for rabies samples at the Rabies Laboratory website.

 If requested by the property owner and the Arbovirus Laboratory deems arbovirus infection likely, testing is performed on dead birds.
 Please contact 518-485-6864 before submitting any birds to the laboratory for testing.